 Everyone loves a good clean edge along the sidewalks, driveways, and mulch beds.
 The best way to get this done is by using a good lawn edger – be it cordless, corded, electric, battery-powered, gas-powered, or even manual.
 But how do you know the best lawn edger?

-It comes down to personal preference, size of your yard, and whether you have natural grass edges or concrete edges.
+It comes down to personal preference, the size of your yard, and whether you have natural grass edges or concrete edges.

 8 Best Lawn Edgers

 To get the best, you first need to decide the type of edger that’s most suitable for your lawn.
 Having done a lot of lawn care work over the years, I have reviewed the best lawn edgers below and explained the different types to choose from with reasons.

 1. WORX WG896 12 Amp 7.5″ Electric Lawn Edger & Trencher